 - If posting affiliate links, please make readers aware that they are such.

 - Include a short professional bio at the end of your posts.
-You can do this via the user editor within the WordPress admin panel.

 What we do not publish